miguelperezenciso/NGScrashcourse/README.md

 ### SNP annotation
 By annotation we mean identifying general genome features associated with a SNP or a genome region.
 For instance, SNP annotation means identifying whether the SNP resides in a coding, regulatory, intergenic region, if coding whether it is synonymous or not, if potentially deleterious or not, and so on.
 The easiest to use tool is Ensembl Variant Effect Predictor ([VEP](https://www.ensembl.org/info/docs/tools/vep/index.html)).

+### Experimental design

 ### RNAseq

 ### Metagenomics

+# TAKE HOME MESSAGES
+- NGS data are massive yet noisy.
+Quality check and filtering is a must in every step.
+Visualizing bam tools can be useful.
+- Experimental design is relevant.
+Is NGS really what you need?
+- Numerous pipelines and software are available, specific to each application (Variant detection, RNAseq, metagenomics, …).
+- Analyses are full of subleties, do the analysis yourself.
+- Allow enough computer power, cloud services are good options.

+# PIPELINE

 ### Main tools needed
 Dozens of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
 Here I focus on SNP calling.
-I may add new pipelines in the future for other type of analyses.

 Note: This is a samtools and GATK based pipeline.
 GATK is better documented (perhaps too much!), but is slower and not necessarily resulting in lower false discovery rate and higher power.